Ranking is a theme that comes up regularly among players of padel, a part of which believes that the FFT scale protects well-ranked players.

 Ranking: what importance in the end?

-Today, padel is not professional in France and the “prize money” is more compensation for all the costs incurred (travel, hotel, restaurant) than real gains.
-If we set aside the very best French who can be helped by sponsors and a few padel coaches whose ranking serves as a bit of a showcase, there is no no real economic interest in being ranked 200th or 50th.
+Today, the padel is not professional in France and the “prize money” is more compensation for all the costs incurred (travel, hotel, restaurant) than real gains.
+If we exclude the very best French who can be helped by sponsors and some trainers of padel whose classification serves as a bit of a showcase, there is no real economic interest in being ranked 200th or 50th.

-The main thing in padel is to have fun on the pitch, to have fun with your partner and to surpass yourself physically.
+The essential at padel isn't it to take pleasure in the field, to have fun with your partner and to surpass yourself physically.
 Isn't it more important to play good games than to score points?